Igoorx/PyRoyaleClient/README.md

+# THIS REPOSITORY IS NOW BEING MAINTAINED AT [A NEW LOCATION, CLICK HERE.](https://github.com/mroyale/mroyale-server)

 # PyRoyaleClient
 This repository is only for the development of the Mario Royale client source code.
 I'm not the writer of Mario Royale, the initial version 2.1.0A was a backup from InfernoPlus' website that I deobfuscated.